 Students in difficult or exceptional personal circumstances may appeal to the Director of Graduate Studies for exceptions to the above departmental regulations, and the DGS will forward legitimate appeals to the department for consideration and a vote.
-It should be emphasized, however (what should be analytic) that exceptions to the above regulations and practices will be made only in truly exceptional circumstances.
+It should be emphasized, however that exceptions to the above regulations and practices will be made only in truly exceptional circumstances.